jackaponte/revisioning/revisioning_scheduler/README.txt

-o the user has publish or "administer content" permission for this piece of content o "Auto-publish drafts of type ..." is NOT ticked on the content type edit form (or it is ticked, but the user doesn't have permission to publish) o a) the node is currently not published yet (Published box NOT ticked), or
+o the user has publish or "administer content" permission for this piece of content o "Auto-publish drafts of type ..." is NOT ticked on the content type edit form (or it is ticked, but the user does not have permission to publish) o a) the node is currently not published yet (Published box NOT ticked), or
   b) if it is published, "Create new revision and moderate" IS ticked
      under "Publishing options".